aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/formulas/supported-formula-functions/_index.md

 |T|**Text**: Converts its arguments to text
 |TAN|**Math and trigonometry**: Returns the tangent of a number
 |TANH|**Math and trigonometry**: Returns the hyperbolic tangent of a number
+|TAKE|**Lookup and reference**: Returns a specified number of contiguous rows or columns from the start or end of an array
 |TBILLEQ|**Financial**: Returns the bond-equivalent yield for a Treasury bill
 |TBILLPRICE|**Financial**: Returns the price per $100 face value for a Treasury bill
 |TBILLYIELD|**Financial**: Returns the yield for a Treasury bill